-The staff provide academic advising and counseling services to EAOP participants.
-By monitoring the student's academic progress, EAOP staff continue to advise students on the course sequence necessary to meet eligibility for admissions to California's system of higher education.
+The staff provides academic advising and counseling services to EAOP participants.
+By monitoring a student's academic progress, EAOP staff can advise students on the course sequence necessary to meet eligibility for admission to California's system of higher education.

-Under the academic advising standard, activities are designed to introduce and promote the successful completion of the high school course patterns that leads to access into higher education.
-Specifically, the activities promote a participant to complete the "a-g" subject requirements, prepare the participant to minimally meet the eligibility requirements for selective colleges and universities, inform the participant about the importance of selecting courses with academic rigor, and the impact of course grades.
+Academic advising activities introduce and promote successful completion of the high school course patterns that lead to access to higher education.
+Specifically, the activities facilitate completing the "a-g" subject requirements, prepare the participant to meet minimally the eligibility requirements for selective colleges and universities, inform the participant about the importance of selecting courses with academic rigor and the impact of course grades.

-Advising: Activities designed to help a participant to calculate the impact of today's decisions that may affect the participant's future outcome based on academic resources made available.
+Advising: These activities help participants to calculate the impact of today's decisions on future outcomes based on academic resources made available.

-Guidance: Activities designed in providing essential information to navigate the process of college preparation.
-Activities concentrate in providing participants with personal network (social capital), class-based knowledge, and habitus (cultural capital) that promote successful academic outcomes.
+Guidance: These activities provide essential information for navigating college preparation.
+Activities concentrate on providing participants with personal networks (social capital), class-based knowledge and habits (cultural capital) that promote successful academic outcomes.